 How I create my videos + Camera Set Up + Lights

-I used to lm my lessons on a JVC Everio HD Camera and a Canon 60D.
+I used to film my lessons on a JVC Everio HD Camera and a Canon 60D.
 My JVC recently died, I still recommend their webcams, but I now use a Canon Legria HFG25 for my lessons and the Canon 60D for the F2F stuff.
-I used to edit my videos in windows moviemaker on a laptop, I now edit everything in iMovie Final Cut Pro on a Mac. – Camera set up: When I just started I used to have a the camera on a tripod, which stood on my desk with the camera facing straight down onto my paper.
-I would then rotate the footage in the video editing so- ware back to normal.
+I used to edit my videos in windows moviemaker on a laptop, I now edit everything in Final Cut Pro on a Mac. – Camera set up: When I just started I used to have a the camera on a tripod, which stood on my desk with the camera facing straight down onto my paper.
+I would then rotate the footage in the video editing program.
 I now have some snazzy equipment that hangs above my art making desk.
 It’s a metal bar that is design to ‘roll things’ back and forth.
 I have a camera arm (Manfrotto) hanging on it.
 For lights I have a continuous lighting kit like this.

 How I started selling art and how I grew my creative business